The ABC Test for employment status isn’t pro-worker. It’s anti-independent contractor.

-Before the February 2020 vote on the PRO Act in the U.S. House of Representatives, AFL-CIO President Richard Trumka told Democrats that he would withhold campaign contributions and support from any Democrat who opposes the PRO Act bill.
+Before the February 2020 vote on the PRO Act in the U.S. House of Representatives, AFL-CIO President Richard Trumka told Democrats that he would withhold campaign contributions and support from any lawmaker who opposed the PRO Act bill.

 Do not ask the labor movement for a dollar or a door knock.
 We won’t be coming.Richard Trumka, AFL-CIO president, in a tweet he later deleted

 The U.S. Chamber of Commerce called the PRO Act “a litany of almost every failed idea from the past 30 years of labor policy.”
-U.S. Rep. Virginia Foxx (R -North Carolina) said, “Democrats are trying to claim, falsely, that the economy isn’t working for average Americans, and the only way to fix it is to expand and force unionism.”
+Study after study shows that the majority of independent contractors want to remain independent contractors.

 75 percent of independent contractors say they prefer freelancing over a full-time job2019 Contently survey

-We are FIGHT FOR FREELANCERS USA, a non-partisan, grassroots coalition of independent contractors who oppose the use of the ABC Test in federal law.
+We are FIGHT FOR FREELANCERS USA, a nonpartisan, grassroots coalition of independent contractors who oppose the use of the ABC Test in federal law.
 Join us.